PREP-NexT/global-drought-recovery/README.md

 The scripts should be run in the following order:

 #### 1. global_drought_events.py
-Loads the data and extract characteristics of drought events.
+Loads the data and extract characteristics of drought events

 #### 2. find_severe_droughts.py
 Find the most severe drought event for each grid during the past 66 years (1951-2016)